List of He-Man and the Masters of the Universe characters: Queen Marlena

 Queen Marlena is the Queen of Eternia and mother of the twins Prince Adam and Princess Adora.
-Both the original cartoon series and the 2002 series show her as suspecting her son is He-Man.
-In the 1980s series, Marlena Glenn is an astronaut from Earth, Boise Idaho.
-Her ship crash-landed on Eternia.
+Both the original series and the 2002 series show her as suspecting her son is He-Man.
+In the 1980s series, Marlena Glenn is originally an astronaut from Boise, Idaho who crash-landed on Eternia and chose to stay.
 In the 1980s series, Queen Marlena is portrayed wearing a crown and long gown and not doing much other than attending dinners with her husband King Randor.
 However, in the episode "The Rainbow Warrior", her skills as both a pilot and a leader are shown in great detail.
-Later in that episode it is hinted that Queen Marlena also knows her son is He-Man.
+Later in that episode, it is hinted that Queen Marlena also knows her son Adam is He-Man.
 This is later confirmed on the Classics toy's biography card.

-Queen Marlena in the 2002 series also wears a gown and crown, but unlike her previous incarnation, offers counsel to her husband and goes on diplomatic missions around Eternia.
-She is also able to fight with a knife and blaster to defend herself as seen when she is stalked by Kobra Khan and Tung Lashor.
-Unlike her husband King Randor, she did not have a toy made of her until the Masters of the Universe Classics line in 2011, which packaged her as both the royal queen and the space captain.
+In the 2002 series, Queen Marlena is given an expanded role, as she is shown giving counsel to her husband and regularly departing on diplomatic missions throughout Eternia.
+She is also able to fight with a knife and blaster to defend herself, as seen when she is stalked by Kobra Khan and Tung Lashor.

+Unlike her husband King Randor, she did not have a toy made of her until the Masters of the Universe Classics line in 2011, which packaged her as both the royal queen and a space captain.

 Queen Marlena was voiced by Linda Gary in the 1980s series, Jay Scheimer in a few episodes of the 1980s series, Nicole Oliver in the 2002 series, and Alicia Silverstone in Masters of the Universe: Revelation.
-Queen Marlena will be making her live action debut in the 2026 reboot portrayed by Charlotte Riley.
-This is a version where Marlena take her son Adam from Eternia to her home planet Earth and teaches him of how to be a Earth human.
+Queen Marlena made her live-action debut in the 2026 film, portrayed by Charlotte Riley.
+This version of Marlena is shown deciding to send a young Adam from Eternia to Earth after a civil war breaks out between his father Randor and Skeletor, her family ultimately raising him as a normal human boy under the name Adam Glenn.
+Following Randor's death and Skeletor's defeat, Queen Marlena becomes the sole monarch of Eternos.